The Richard Fine People's Clinic Internship Program

-This year, all volunteers will be onboarded to support multiple Quality Improvement projects at the Richard Fine People's Clinic.
+This year, all interns will be onboarded to support our Quality Improvement projects at the Richard Fine People's Clinic.
+The Quality Improvement interns will work on quality initiatives and provide support for RFPC’s outreach efforts to their patients.
+There are a variety of different projects that happen throughout the year and our interns play an integral role in the clinic's efforts to improve metrics and overall patient care.
 We currently have projects in the areas listed below and foresee additional opportunities will become available throughout the year.

 -